ankitnewjobs/Terraform/Day: - 03 Terraform-Command-Basics/Readme.md

-Certainly!
-Here’s a detailed breakdown of the "Terraform Command Basics" you outlined, structured into clear steps for understanding the Terraform workflow.

----

 ## Terraform Command Basics

 ### Step 1: Introduction to Basic Terraform Commands
 Terraform is a powerful infrastructure as a code tool, and understanding its core commands is essential for managing cloud resources efficiently.
 The basic commands include:

-1. **terraform init**: Initializes a new or existing Terraform configuration.
+1. **Terraform init**: Initializes a new or existing Terraform configuration.
 It sets up the working directory, downloads required provider plugins, and prepares the backend.

-2. **terraform validate**: This function validates the configuration files for syntax and logical errors.
+2. **Terraform validate**: This function validates the configuration files for syntax and logical errors.
 It ensures that the code is formatted correctly and will work as expected.

-3. **terraform plan**: This function generates an execution plan that shows what actions Terraform will take to achieve the desired state defined in the configuration files.
+3. **Terraform plan**: This function generates an execution plan that shows what actions Terraform will take to achieve the desired state defined in the configuration files.
 It provides a preview before making any changes.

-4. **terraform apply**: Applies the changes required to reach the desired state of the configuration.
+4. **Terraform apply**: Applies the changes required to reach the desired state of the configuration.
 It creates or updates resources as specified in the Terraform files.

 5. **Terraform destroy**: This command removes all the resources defined in the Terraform configuration.
 It is used to clean up and avoid incurring unnecessary costs.